timm/ezr/docs/about.md

     xys = _merges(xys, lambda a,b: mergeDull(a,b,n)) # final merge of the unwanted ranges.
   return  [] if len(xys)==1 else xys
 ```
+(Note the last line `[] if len(xys)==1 else xys`.
+This says that is all our merging
+results in a single range, then we are unable to find a useful division of this column.
+Hence we should return nothing at all.)

 The actual mechanics of merging is handled by `_merges`.
 This function
 is based a list of bins and a `fun` function that returns a new bin (if two bins can be merged) or `None`.